axibase/atsd-use-cases/research/data-flow-control/README.md

 `series.queue.rejection.policy = BLOCK`

 The `BLOCK` policy means that once a series queue reaches the limit specified with the `series.queue.capacity` setting, the database stops receiving data from network commands, [Data API](https://axibase.com/docs/atsd/api/data/) insert requests, and file uploads.
-The database does not terminate connections, instead suspending reading data from sockets in blocking mode which cause cause collectors to block as well.
+The database does not break connections, instead suspending reading data from sockets in blocking mode which cause cause collectors to block as well.
 Each upload thread that is not able to add series to the persistence queue, which is full, is blocked until there is space in the queue.
 This ensures that no data is lost while the database copes with a temporary imbalance.

 The `DISCARD` policy means that once the queue limit is reached, newly received data is dropped by the database to protect itself from memory or disk shortage.
 Upload jobs return instantly and the producers is not be subject to any blocking.